Semi-trailer goes up in flames on I-74 near St. Joseph on Sunday night

-Illinois State Police say no one was injured when a semi-trailer caught on fire on Sunday night on Interstate 74 Saint Joseph.
+ST. JOSEPH — Illinois State Police say no one was injured when a semitrailer caught on fire on Sunday night on Interstate 74 near St. Joseph.
 The fire shut down the eastbound lanes of the interstate for about two hours.

 Police say that 61-year-old Loren Spengler of Rankin was driving east on I-74 near mile marker 190 at about 6 P-M when a fire started in the brakes of the trailer.
 That caused him to pull over and stop on the shoulder.